Jako/LogRequest/core/components/logrequest/docs/readme.md

 # LogRequest

-LogRequest is an extra for MODX to log request parameter values and display them in Dashboard Widgets.
+Log request parameter values and display them in the dashboard.

 - Author: Thomas Jakobi <thomas.jakobi@partout.info>
 - License: GNU GPLv2

+## Features

+LogRequest is an extra for MODX to log request parameter values and display them in dashboard widgets.
+It could be used i.e. to display the searched strings of a SimpleSearch form in the dashboard.

 ## Installation